Nar Phu Valley Trek

 Day 15 : Thorung Phedi – Thorung La (5 416m/17 770ft) – Muktinath (3 800/12 470ft), 8-10 hrs

-Embarking before dawn is essential for the challenging day ahead, encompassing a 900m ascent followed by a 1,600m descent.
-The trek from Thorung Phedi starts with a steep climb up the valley, then tackles a more daunting ascent up an ancient moraine, eventually softening as it nears Thorung La.
-This pass, adorned with prayer flags, lies between Thorung Peak and the imposing cliffs of Yakwakang, offering sweeping views of snowy landscapes behind and the arid Kali Gandaki-Mustang Valley below.
-The majestic Dhaulagiri range dominates the southwest, while Dolpo’s mountains extend northward.
-The descent to Muktinath, taking around 4 hours, requires cautious navigation over loose gravel before easing into a rockier path.
-The pilgrimage site of Muktinath, an emblem of Nepal’s spiritual coexistence, welcomes trekkers with its sacred springs, Vishnu temple, and Buddhist shrines.
-A short walk leads to Ranipauwa, where you'll find rest and reflect on the day’s journey, surrounded by prayer flags and the essence of tranquility, marking an overnight stay in this significant site.
+Embarking before dawn is crucial for the challenging day ahead, featuring a 900m ascent followed by a 1,600m descent.
+The trek begins with a steep climb up the valley from Thorung Phedi, then tackles a rugged ascent through an ancient moraine, softening as it nears Thorung La.
+This iconic pass, adorned with prayer flags, sits between Thorung Peak and the towering cliffs of Yakwakang, offering expansive views of the snow-capped Himalayas to the north and the Kali Gandaki-Mustang Valley below.
+The majestic Dhaulagiri Range dominates the southwest, while the distant peaks of Dolpo extend to the north.

 Day 16 : Muktinath – Tatopani (1 190m/3 900ft), 6-8 hrs drive